-The Foreign Policy Officer role
+What does a Foreign Policy Officer do?

 Our people represent New Zealand on and offshore, supporting the Ministry's work to make New Zealanders safer and more prosperous.

 Our people are diplomats and ambassadors, negotiators, analysts and advisers.
 We are the Government’s specialist foreign, trade and development policy advisers, international legal advisers and negotiators.

 These roles are rotational, giving you a unique variety and opportunity to make an impact in a broad range of areas relating to New Zealand’s foreign policy and development interests.

 A career with variety